Erenaliaslangiray/Emotion_Recognition_Application/README.md

 ## Project Pipeline
 ![emo_rec_pipeline](https://user-images.githubusercontent.com/36948475/54489944-95777500-48c2-11e9-875b-01f1b6ce6492.png)

-### Overall Accuracy of the app with custom user-made dataset is %93.

 ### PS1: Deep details can be found at Emotion_Recognition_ENGR498_Final_Report.pdf
 ### PS2: Fasttext models are not uploaded here.
 If you need, you can mail me from erenali95@gmail.com to get access to them.